f5xs-0000a/bitoxide/README.md

 cargo post build --release --target wasm32-unknown-unknown
 ```

 The build should be listening for a WebSocket connection at port 7953.
-Open your BitBurner, go to Options, go to Remote API, then set the port number to 7953 then press Connect.
-This will upload the JavaScript file to BitBurner.
+Open your Bitburner, go to Options, go to Remote API, then set the port number to 7953 then press Connect.
+This will upload the JavaScript file to Bitburner.

-After that, run your script in BitBurner.
+After that, run your script in Bitburner.

 ```
 run bitoxide.js